BiggestLittleFC/biggestlittlefc.github.io/hospitality-floor.md

 ## Location

-The Hospitality floor is located on floor 1.
+The Hospitality floor is located on floor 1, and is restricted to people over 21 only.
 To find it, go to the 1st floor elevator lobby for elevators 2-7, then turn around.
 You'll see a hall that leads to the 1st floor hotel rooms. **No elevators!**

 ## Room Parties